COSC1127-AI/pacman-contest-cluster/SETUP.md

     $ pip install -r https://raw.githubusercontent.com/COSC1127-AI/pacman-contest-cluster/main/requirements-workers.txt
     ```

+Finally, you need to locally install the **cluster manager module** located [here](https://github.com/ssardina-teaching/cluster-manager).
+Follow instructions on that repository.
+This is a generic framework to delegate jobs to workers and collect their outputs.

 ### Extras

 Many students benefit from the availability other tools, like [TensorFlow](https://www.tensorflow.org/), [scikit-learn](http://scikit-learn.org/), [neat-python](https://github.com/CodeReclaimers/neat-python).